+Design Decisions

+A SECAS-led Working Group in July 2025 decided against any changes to SRV 8.4, Update Inventory.

-in November 2025 directed the scope for this PIA has been reduced to a simplified level of functionality.
+A SECAS-led Working Group in November 2025 directed the scope for this PIA has been reduced to a simplified level of functionality.

 If this solution is approved, further work for integration with DSP2 will be required, and covered in a separate PIA, with a potential target release date of June 2029.